Sitakunda Upazila: Economy

 Employment of local people is low in the industrial facilities.
 The main occupations of the local people by industry are service (28.76%), commerce (21.53%), and agriculture (24.12%).
 Out of 12140.83 ha of cultivable land 25.46% yield a single crop, 57.95% yield double and 16.59% a treble crop annually.
 Bean, melon, rubber and betel leaf are the main agricultural exports.
 Fishing has traditionally been an industry restricted to low caste Hindus belonging to the fisher class, although since the last decades of the 20th century an increasing number of Muslims have joined the sector.
 Due to the introduction of engine-powered boats and gill nets, there was a rise in fish catches between the 1970s and 1990s, especially in the major fishing season (mid-July to mid-November).
 Over-fishing, however, has depleted the fish population and some fish species are facing extinction in the area, leading to seasonal food insecurity (February to April).
 According to a 2001 survey, 4,000 people in Sitakunda were engaged in wild shrimp fry collection, harvesting an average of five-and-a-half million fries a year.

 Sitakunda has a cement factory, 12 jute mills, 6 textile mills, 10 re-rolling mills, and 79 functional and defunct shipyards.
-Two of the operational jute mills are run by the Bangladesh Jute Mills Corporation, and one has been sold to a private sector company.
+Two of the operational jute mills are run by the Bangladesh Jute Mills Corporation, and one has been sold to a private company.
 To protest against privatization, workers of Hafiz Jute Mill, Gul Ahmed Jute Mill, MM Jute Mill and RR Jute Mill blocked the Dhaka–Chittagong Highway for seven hours in September 2007.
 As early as 1953, Sitakunda was described as the location for one of only five poultry farms in East Pakistan, along with Tejgaon (Dhaka), Narayanganj (Dhaka), Jamalpur (Bogra), and Sylhet.
 Some mining for sand from agricultural lands is carried out along the eastern side of the Dhaka–Chittagong road.
 Operators of local brick kilns are engaged in illegal hill cutting, a practice that was responsible along with heavy rainfall for the 2007 Chittagong mudslide.
 The rural poor are supported by Grameen Bank and NGOs such as CARE, BRAC and ASA.